1,500+

 Step 2 · Pay

-Pay any API, per call — Floe settles the vendor
+Pay as you go any vendor API, per call — Floe settles the vendor

 Send any URL through the Floe proxy.
 Floe pays the vendor, settles instantly, and debits your agent’s ledger — down to sub-cent, with no 30¢ card floor.
 The agent just gets its response back; it never touches the payment layer.